tobiastimm/gaiden/README.md

 **Work in Progress!**

 This is a personal project to improve my experience with `react-native`.
 This github client is inspired by great apps like FastHub and Apollo (Reddit Client for iOS).
-I'm using the github graphql library with `apollo`.
+I'm using the github graphql api with `apollo`.

 There is still a lot of work to do, so don't expect a release in the near future.